-All new students will be required to get a drug screen in the summer before the start of junior year.
+All new students will be required to get a drug screen in the spring before their junior year.
+Applicants transferring to KWU for admission to the nursing program in the fall of the same year, will be asked to get a drug screen within two weeks after being provisionally accepted.
 If drug screen results are positive, the applicant will be withdrawn from the applicant pool for: